Quick Answer

 • Create a waitlist form

-Sofia runs a specialty coffee shop and hosts latte art classes with eight spots.
-Her RSVP form closes automatically after eight submissions.
+A specialty coffee shop hosting latte art classes with eight spots can set the form to close automatically after eight submissions.
 Late scanners see a message explaining the class is full.

 Clear communication avoids awkward follow-ups.